You’ve worked hard to reach the point where you can finally start contributing to your nest egg. But, how much should you save each month?

-Maybe you don’t earn a fortune and plan to keep your expenses as low as possible (or even lower during retirement).
+Maybe you don’t earn much and plan to keep your expenses low (or even lower during retirement).
 If so, a goal of 20% may be much more than you’ll need once you’ve retired.
-But if you’re in this category and plan to spread your wings and explore the finer things in life during retirement, a goal of 20% could be a bit too modest.
+However, if you plan to explore the finer things in life during retirement, a 20% goal might be a bit modest.

-On the other hand, if you’re a high-income earner with a load of debt and everyday expenses, you will need to beef up your target to ensure you can survive during the golden years.
+On the other hand, if you’re a high-income earner with lots of debt and everyday expenses, you should increase your target to ensure you can survive in retirement.

 Best Savings Accounts

 Use a retirement savings calculator to determine what percentage of your monthly income you should be saving between now and retirement to meet your goal.
 This tool can be found on websites like AARP and Edward Jones and paints a clear picture while factoring in the impact of inflation.

 Don’t Forget About Your Emergency Fund

 When figuring how much money you can afford to stash away in a high-yield savings account, keep your emergency fund in mind.
 It’s easy to get wrapped up in planning for the distant future.
 But you want to prepare in the short term in case a financial emergency arises.
 Plus, borrowing from your nest egg for an emergency may incur fees and penalties.